Whatsapp Icon

 Benefits of Radiation Therapy

 The primary benefit of undergoing radiation therapy post-lumpectomy is the significant reduction in the risk of cancer recurrence within the same breast.
-This treatment can effectively target cells that are undetectable during surgery or imaging tests, providing an additional layer of defense against cancer.
-Furthermore, for many patients, this combined approach of surgery followed by radiation provides a less invasive alternative to mastectomy, allowing them to conserve their breast and potentially reduce the need for more drastic surgical options.
+This treatment can effectively target cells that are undetectable during surgery or imaging tests, providing an additional layer of defence against cancer.
+Furthermore, for many patients, this combined approach of surgery followed by radiation provides a less invasive alternative to mastectomy, allowing them to conserve their breasts and potentially reduce the need for more drastic surgical options.

 What Patients Can Expect During Radiation Therapy